shmuelie/Humanizer.Js/README.md

 Humanizer meets all your JavaScript needs for manipulating and displaying strings, dates, times, numbers and quantities

 ##Implemented
-THe following classes have been implemented:
+The following classes have been implemented:

 * OnNoMatch
 * OrdinalizeExtensions